sy2002/QNICE-FPGA/vhdl/cpu_pipeline/README.md

 * `cpu_test.asm` fails first at 0x0149, which is approximately 6% of the whole test.

-Pipeline statistics:
+Pipeline statistics (when reading from 0x0149):

-* Clock cycles : 449
+* Clock cycles : 445
-* Instructions : 120
+* Instructions : 118
-* Cycles per instruction : 449/120 = 3.74
+* Cycles per instruction : 445/118 = 3.77
-* Memory cycles : 236
+* Memory cycles : 232
-* Memory stalls : 19
+* Memory stalls : 17
-* Memory utilization : 236/449 = 53%
+* Memory utilization : 232/445 = 52%
-* Register write cycles : 211
+* Register write cycles : 210
 * Register write stalls : 0
-* Register write utilization : 211/449 = 47%
+* Register write utilization : 210/445 = 47%

 `Memory stalls` counts whenever any stage has to wait for memory access, i.e. whenever more than one stage wants to access the memory in the same cycle.
 `Register write stalls` measures the similar occurrence in the register arbiter.

-The statistics above show that there is very little contention to the memory (only 19 occurences) and no contention to the register write.
+The statistics above show that there is very little contention to the memory (only 17 occurences) and no contention to the register write.
 Despite this, the `cycles per instruction` is very high (almost 4).
 These results are not very representative (hopefully!) and are mainly indicative of the CPU test consisting of a lot of branch instructions that each take 4 clock cycles.